 At the 1970 YWCA national convention, Dorothy Height, the first National Director of the YWCA’s Center for Racial Justice, led the charge to adopt the YWCA’s One Imperative:

 The elimination of racism wherever it exists, and by any means necessary.

-Now, nearly 50 years later, the YWCA of Greater Cleveland remains solely committed to its mission: Eliminating racism, empowering women, and promoting peace, justice, and dignity for all.
+Now, over 50 years later, the YWCA of Greater Cleveland remains solely committed to its mission: Eliminating racism, empowering women, and promoting peace, justice, and dignity for all.

-These are the moments–when the One Imperative was embraced, and again today-that call for bold leadership.
+These are the moments–when the One Imperative was declared and again today–that call for bold leadership.
 The YWCA of Greater Cleveland answers that call and dares to lead.